-It's wonderful not to be the lone voice on the Internet trying to get through to people that the MAIN CAUSE OF ALL FOOD ALLERGIES IS VACCINATIONS and the secondary cause is ANTIBIOTICS AND OTHER DRUGS.
+It's wonderful not to be the lone voice on the Internet trying to get through to people that the MAIN CAUSE OF ALL FOOD ALLERGIES IS VACCINATIONS AND INJECTIONS and the secondary cause is ANTIBIOTICS AND OTHER DRUGS.

 I found the connection once I started reading patents on line.
 Then I looked at every angle that I could think of to disprove what I found.
 Instead, I found more and more evidence.
 The evidence is overwhelming!
 I was shaking when I put it all together.
 That was towards the end of 2008 and the beginning of 2009.

 A peanut allergy story In 1995, my 13 month old son had an anaphylactic reaction to peanut butter.
 He wasn’t crying, in fact he was quite cheerful as he slowly fused with colour.
 Intense red and white blotches quickly formed on his face and arms.
 His eye lids thickened.
 I'd never seen anything like it.
 I snatched him from his high chair and we ran.
 Perhaps we were both too stunned, too gobsmacked with disbelief to cry or worry.
 It was just so unexpected.

 Even when we arrived at the ER and I announced that my son had eaten peanut butter I could not fathom the response of the nurses.
 They leapt across desks, caps flying, yelling, wheeling, snatching up the boy, jabbing his little arm with needles, stabbing an IV into the back of his hand.
 Screaming now with fear and confusion, he was strapped down so he couldn’t move, pumped with drugs, hooked to monitors and drips.
 I stood behind the team of four or six or there might have been 10 doctors and nurses, whatever the exact number it seemed totally out of proportion to my announcement that we had just eaten peanut butter.
 How could a food I had eaten for years cause such a reaction?